Skip to main content

 Magnesium contributes to electrolyte balance.

-Magnesium contributes to normal functioning of the nervous system.
+Magnesium contributes to normal function of the nervous system.

 Magnesium contributes to normal muscle function.